Rupert Street pocket park

 - Seating, and

-Due to the size of the site, and proximity to a busy road and residential dwellings, a dog park was not considered suitable for this space.
-However, dogs will be welcomed on lead.
-The park will also include a dog-accessible drinking fountain.
-Visit
+Due to the size of the site, and proximity to a busy road and residential dwellings, a dog park was not considered suitable for this space; however, dogs are welcome on lead.
+The park includes a dog-accessible drinking fountain.

 See Subiaco for other dog friendly locations throughout Subiaco.